Tavnos/ComplexMatplotlibArt/README.md

 # ComplexMatplotlibArt

 Made to get an intuitive understanding of complex circular motion and the depth of frequency modularity.
+Try this at your own risks, I'm not responsible for the resulting madness

 ![alt text](https://github.com/Tavnos/ComplexMatplotlibArt/blob/master/moretraining.png)
 ![alt text](https://github.com/Tavnos/ComplexMatplotlibArt/blob/master/moretraining2.png)